Licenses and Intellectual property (IP)

 - Before allowing access to the parts list of your design (Partial access) or to your whole design (Full access), BrickLink checks that your design doesn’t risk infringing on someone else’s IP.
 That includes the use of trademarks or recognizable names in the description and the likeliness of your design with well-known products or works.

-- The official LEGO sets and their themes are always copyrighted by the LEGO Group and they often use IP under license from other right owners (like Disney, Ferrari…).
+- The LEGO sets and their themes are always copyrighted by the LEGO Group and they often use IP under license from other right owners (like Disney, Ferrari…).